 The Ausmed Education Learning Centre is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
 Provider number is P0342.

 All competent adults have a right to decide what medical treatment they would refuse if they lose capacity to make decisions in the future.
 This Course looks at the increasing trend to have future refusals of treatment recorded in legally binding documents known as Advance Care Directives (ACDs).

-All health professionals working in all contexts of adult health care.
+This Course is relevant to all registered nurses and other health professionals working in all contexts of adult health care.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.